programminghistorian/ph-submissions/lessons/OCR-and-Machine-Translation.md

 done
 ```

-This will rename all files last modified on August 30th to`[ARCHIVE_NAME_INPUT]_XXXX.jpg`.
+This script will rename all files last modified on August 30th to`[ARCHIVE_NAME_INPUT]_XXXX.jpg`.

 # Conclusion
-This lesson has focused on how to combine different command line tools to improve how you do research.
 No single program or script will revolutionize your research.
 Rather, learning how to combine a variety of different tools can radically alter how you use files and what files you are able to use.
-This lesson used the BASH scripting language to string tools together, but you can pick from a variety of different programming languages to create your own workflows.
+This lesson used the Bash scripting language to string tools together, but you can pick from a variety of different programming languages to create your own workflows.
 More important than learning how to use any particular command is learning how to conduct your research to make the most of digital tools.

 The Programming Historian's [Lesson Page](https://programminghistorian.org/en/lessons/) will give you a good idea of what tools are available.